 Here’s How Much the Average Couple Spends on Alcohol for Their Wedding

-Whether you prefer an ice-cold beer or aged whiskey, odds are, you’ll be providing your guests with alcohol at your wedding.
-(For the record, we’re all for dry weddings or “bring your own” scenarios if that’s what you’re into too.)
+Whether you prefer an ice-cold beer, a fresh rosé or an aged whiskey, odds are you’ll be providing your guests with alcohol at your wedding.
+As such, you may be mulling over decisions like determining the cost of alcohol for your wedding.

-According to our 2017 Real Weddings Study, the average amount of money spent on a reception bar/liquor was $2,365.
-It might seem like a good chunk of change (and it certainly is), but for most couples, it’s a worthy expense once they see their guests sipping signature cocktails and having a fun time.
+According to an internal study, the average amount of money spent on a reception bar/liquor was $2,300.
+It might seem like a big chunk of change, but most couples deem it as a worthy expense, especially after they see their guests sipping signature cocktails and having fun on the dance floor.

 Open bars were a big hit at weddings in 2019 with 54 or over half of all couples offering guests an open bar (complete with beer, wine and liquor) at the reception.
 In other instances, about 24 percent of all couples went the route of serving beer and wine at the wedding without an open bar option.
 Something to keep in mind is some venues don’t allow liquor on-site, so if it’s important to you to serve a mezcal concoction as your signature cocktail, then factor that into your venue hunt.

 Finally, those signature cocktails are still popular with three in 10 of all 2019 couples serving their own rendition at the reception.
 (That’s up from 24 percent in 2018 and 12 percent in 2008.)
 And if you need custom drink inspo, consider our favorites like lemon drop champagne punch or blackberry whiskey lemonade.

 The biggest drop-off in alcohol options at the wedding is the presence of cash bars, which continues to decline in popularity.
 Just five percent of couples who exchanged vows in 2019 opted for this particular choice.
 In short, there are many different options available if you and your partner want to have a boozy celebration.